Travelling The Adventure Way -Brisbane to Cunnamulla

-You've got the spirit of adventure; let that lead you on the outback trip of a lifetime through southern Queensland to some of Australia's most remote and iconic outback townships.
-Getting away early is easy when you're eager to explore new destinations, so there's no doubt that Brisbane will be in the rearview mirror before you can say "let's go on a road trip".
+You’ve got the spirit of adventure…let that lead you on the outback trip of a lifetime through Southern Queensland’s Adventure Way and see some of country’s most spectacular, remote and iconic outback townships.
+Getting away early is easy when you’re eager to explore new destinations.
+There’s no doubt that Brisbane will be in the rearview mirror before you can say “let’s go on a road trip”!

-Dalby is a good place to stop, hire a car and take advantage of many interesting day trips from the town.
 Past Dalby is Tara, home to vast wheat fields and the heart of some of Australia’s finest Merino country.
 Moonie, a tiny settlement on the intersection of the Leichhardt and Moonie Highways, is the oil capital of Queensland with Australia’s first commercial oil field.
-It’s also the home of the Yabbie Races, billed as the race that stops the outback, a quirky country event run each November.
+It’s also the home to the Moonie Yabbie Races, billed as the 'race that stops the outback', a quirky country event run each November.
 You’ll love the fashions on the field, race action, food and live entertainment!
-You can browse local arts and crafts and experience the Moonie Heritage Trail where you’ll see brilliant murals depicting the history of the town.
+You can also browse local arts and crafts and experience the Moonie Heritage Trail where you’ll see brilliant murals depicting the history of the town.

 Moonie - St George